 More than a mere regulatory requirement, your ASIC local agent serves as a crucial safeguard for your compliance obligations.
 This agent plays a pivotal role in keeping your company aligned with Australian corporate laws.

-Why does ASIC require foreign companies to appoint an ASIC local agent?
+Why does ASIC require you to appoint an ASIC local agent?

 When international businesses establish operations in Australia, ASIC wants to ensure there is always someone onshore who: